 Vision

-This is the future: 200+ miles of seamless greenways in Boston and beyond.
-When completed, this system will connect every neighborhood to open space, transit and jobs and thereby increase mobility, promote active recreation, improve climate change resiliency and enhance our city’s competitiveness in the global economy.
+This system will eventually connect every neighborhood to open space, transit, and jobs.
+It will increase mobility, promote active recreation, improve climate change resiliency, and enhance Boston’s competitiveness in the global economy.

 Click & drag the slider across the map to see the Emerald Network vision!